CY12-bit/cs122b-fabflix/README.md

 - # JMeter TS/TJ Time Logs
   - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+    - to run `log_processing.java` on the command line first compile the java file then run the compiled java code. if on intellij, open the file and run the current file
+    - then the program will prompt you to the path of file you want to parse (the file must be in start;end format)

 - # JMeter TS/TJ Time Measurement Report